Team-Peryton/team-peryton.github.io/index.md

 * * *
 ## About

-We are a group of students based at the University of Surrey consisting of two teams focused on competing in the annual IMechE UAS challenge.
+We are a group of students based at the University of Surrey consisting of teams focused on competing in the annual IMechE UAS challenge.
+Having won the competition in 2022 and 2021 we have strong experiance producing capable autonomous UAV solutions.

 You can contact us at *teamperyton@surrey.ac.uk*